leveroneharry/tic-tac-toe/README.md

 - If neither player achieves 3 in a row, and there are no more empty squares, the game ends in a draw.

 ## Usage
-To play the game, you may fork the project or download the files, then run the project in your web browser.
+To play the game, you may clone the repository or download the files, then run the project in your web browser.